kadamwhite/talks/2018/wceu/slides.md

 ???

-I love what GitHub does with these files, because if a CONTRIBUTING.md or CODE_OF_CONDUCT.md is present in your repository then they will be highlighted whenever a new contributor goes to open an issue or PR.
+I love what GitHub does with these files, because if a CONTRIBUTING.md or CODE_OF_CONDUCT.md is present in your repository (advance) then it gets highlighted when a new contributor goes to open an issue or PR.

-Just like with issue templates, this puts a link to the documentation right where it will be of most use to the person who needs it -- by documenting the process alongside our code, our tools can ensure it gets seen when it needs to be.
+Just like with issue templates, this puts the documentation right in front of the person who needs it — by storing this information alongside our code, our tools can ensure it gets seen when and where it needs to be.

---

-### Encourage Contributions!

-> <small>Thank you for thinking about contributing to WordPress' Gutenberg project!
-If you're unsure of anything, know that you're <strong>100%</strong> welcome to submit an issue or pull request on any topic.
-The worst that can happen is that you'll be politely directed to the best location to ask your question, or to change something in your pull request.
-We appreciate any sort of contribution, and don't want a wall of rules to get in the way of that.</small>

-???

-I think one nice thing the Gutenberg team does here is that they open their CONTRIBUTING file with a welcoming message that encourages participation.
-It's important to remember that contributing to open source can feel really hard or intimidating, so do what you can to make people feel comfortable asking questions.

-And please, please be nice when you close off-topic issues!

 ---

-### `README.md`
-### `CONTRIBUTING.md`
-### `CODE_OF_CONDUCT.md`
-### `docs/**/*.md`
-## _`**/*/README.md`_
+## Additional READMEs <small><em>may be nested in project subfolders</em></small>

 ???

+But we’re not limited to this handful of specific markdown files.
+We can write full-on user guides or handbooks as markdown in a docs folder, like Gutenberg or Angular do;
-Projects like the WordPress REST API, Gutenberg, and Redux provide their website or handbook content as a folder of markdown files, but we can go further and sprinkle documentation throughout our project, wherever we need it.
+but we can also sprinkle small pieces of documentation throughout our project, wherever we need it.

-We break our projects up into themes, plugins, modules, and components, so why not give each module its own README?
+We break our projects up into modules, and components, so why not give each module its own README?

 ---
 <!-- .slide: data-background-position="left top" data-background="images/readme-files-in-gberg.png" -->

 ???

-This is something else that the Gutenberg project does to good effect.
-If you search the repository for .md you'll find README files throughout, each one explaining what's going on in a specific folder.
+Again looking at Gutenberg, if you search the codebase you'll find READMEs throughout the repository, each one explaining what's going on in a specific folder or component.

-Inline code documentation explains _what_ your code does — these files complement those inline docs by explaining _why_ and _when_ you'd want to use that component.

-These README files get displayed as we browse our project code, and they can also be picked up by component development tools like React Styleguidist and Storybook.
+These README files get displayed as we browse the project, and they can be picked up by development tools like React Styleguidist and Storybook.
+They complement the inline docs by providing an overview of why and when we’d want to use each module.

 ---